josephmjoy/robotics/python_robotutils/NOTES.md

 or limit them in any way.
 Other options are to use decorators, such as `@property`, which, frankly, I think is overkill.

-So for Robotutils, I have come up with the following guidelines. is to simply expose public attributes.
+So for `robotutils`, I have come up with the following guidelines. is to simply expose public attributes.
 They should ONLY be read-only (not settable).
 They should be initialized in their own section at the beginning  `__init__`, with comments identifying them as such.
 Also, they should be called out as a list of read-only attributes in the class docstring.

-## January 28, 2018A JMJ: New method ConcurrentDict.remove_instance
+## January 28, 2018A JMJ: New method `ConcurrentDict.remove_instance`
 `ConcurrentDict.remove_instance` emulates Java's `ConcurrentHashMap.remove`
 Implemented in `concurrent_helper.py`.
 Unit tests updated in `test_concurrent_helper.py`.
 Tests pass.

-## January 25, 2018E JMJ: Moved shared definitions to ./comm/common.py
+## January 25, 2018E JMJ: Moved shared definitions to `./comm/common.py`
 These definitions were sitting in `robotcomm.py`, but are needed in `channel.py`.
 But `channel.py` must be imported by `robotcomm.py`.
 To avoid the circular import (see "January 22, 2018D" note), I'm moving these definitions to `common.py`